Guitar Improvisation Technique called "Shape Shifting".

 “I’m thinking of a client I have who has dementia and used to play guitar… he LOVES to play but has lost memory of most chord shapes :/ I could see using this with him- it’s a simple shape to improv around” Hanna W.

-Guitar Improvisation Technique called “Shape Shifting” is in process of being approved by the Certification Board for Music Therapists (CBMT) for 5 CMTEs-Continuing Music Therapy Education credits.
+Guitar Improvisation Technique called “Shape Shifting” is approved by the Certification Board for Music Therapists (CBMT) for 5 CMTEs-Continuing Music Therapy Education credits.
 The Spiegel Academy, CBMT Approved Provider #P-106, maintains responsibility for program quality and adherence to CBMT policies and criteria.